Grandpa Graf's: Availability

 Grandpa Graf's is currently sold in northern, eastern, and southern Wisconsin (most abundant in Milwaukee).
 Canfield ships it to Minnesota, Michigan, and Chicago.
+Grandpa Graf’s and 50/50 was discontinued during the global pandemic.

 The Grandpa

 In its early days, Grandpa Graf's was called "Graf's Root Beer".
 Lawrie Graf renamed it "Grandpa Graf's" and gave it the logo of John Graf Senior's face.
 He enlisted the aid of cartoonist Sid Stone to create the caricature of his grandfather.

-The soda was also produced in glass bottles, which carried the same image that is on the can today.
-The glass bottled root beer was not as popular as the canned products.

-Achievements

-Grandpa Graf's was known in the 1940s to 1960s for its "new" styles and flavors.
-According to a 1946 news report, Graf's was producing eight freight car loads of carbonated bottled water or soda every day.
-Grandpa Graf's was at its peak in the mid- to late-1950s.
-The company was among the first to use flat-top cans and also introduced sugar-free sodas.
-It was one of the first to use the quart bottle, also known as the "family" size bottle, and was one of the first to experiment with the twist-cap bottle.
-Graf's won awards in the 1940s, 1950s, and 1960s.